5 Stocks To Buy When The Tide Goes Out

 Facebook and especially Google have exposure to the travel/leisure market - which will be severely impacted by COVID-19 and subsequent unemployment surges.
 In fact, travel ads make up roughly 10% of Google's ad revenue.
 It's likely travel related companies dramatically reduce ad spend in the coming months due to evaporating demand.

 However, the bright side is Facebook and Google should give you exposure to the eventual recovery to travel/leisure stocks - without having to buy a pure-play in that space.
-Additionally, both companies are far more financially healthy than pure-plays like an airlines, hotel or cruise ship stock - who are hoping for a Washington DC bailout.
+Additionally, both companies are far more financially healthy than pure-plays like airlines, hotel or cruise ship stock - who are hoping for a Washington DC bailout.

 According to Seeking Alpha data, FB is trading near or below 5-year averages for virtually all major valuation metrics including P/E, Price/Book, Price/Cash Flow.
 The same is true for Google.
 The longer the virus lingers, the more these will compress and the more excited I get about acquiring a dominant name at a good price.